 Strangulation Penalties in Wisconsin

-Strangulation in Wisconsin is charged whenever a person “intentionally impedes the normal breathing or circulation of blood by applying pressure on the throat or neck or by blocking the nose or mouth of another person.”
+In Wisconsin, a strangulation charge is made if a person “intentionally impedes the normal breathing or circulation of blood by applying pressure on the throat or neck or by blocking the nose or mouth of another person.”
 (Wisconsin Statute 940.235).
 Strangulation is a Class H Felony, punishable by up to 6 years in prison, a $10,000 fine or both.

 Strangulation can be charged when there is a physical altercation between two people, and one of those people places their hands around the neck of the other person.
 A charge of strangulation does not require the victim to lose consciousness.
 The state can charge a person with strangulation when the victim indicates their breathing was impeded, even slightly.